tyjarrett/juliaClassProject/README.md

 since this will be a recurring issue, I propose we just use this one "stock" for our project to mitgate pain

 instead, we can each use a diffrent module to graph this data, as spoken about in the initial comments of the code

+can split into seperate files to help with work confusion